 The I-8 and I-LE mattresses are very similar but there are a few details which separate them that are worth noting.

-Foam Comfort Layer: The I-8 has a 3” layer of PlushFit comfort foam that is made with 7 zones specifically designed to contour to your body.
+Foam Comfort Layer: The I-8 has a 3” layer of PlushFit comfort foam that is made with 7 zones specifically designed to contour to the body.
 The I-LE features 3” of a different type of foam called an “Exclusive Comfort Layer” with 5 contouring zones.
-The comfort foam layer in the I-LE is also made with breathable fabric to help keep you cool.
+The comfort foam layer in the I-LE is also made with breathable fabric to help keep people sleep cool throughout the duration of the night.

-Cooling Features: Both mattresses offer ways to keep you cool.
-The I-8 has temperature balancing material on the mattress cover while the foam comfort layer is made to breathe and keep you cool on the I-LE.
+Cooling Features: Both mattresses offer ways to keep people sleeping cool.
+The I-8 has temperature balancing material on the mattress cover while the foam comfort layer is made to breathe and keep people cool on the I-LE.

-- You Want Full Body Pressure Relief.
+- People Want Full Body Pressure Relief.
 This is a minor difference, but the PlushFit comfort layer in the I-8 has 7 zones of body contouring and the foam layer in the I-LE only has 5 zones.
-You will get additional pressure relief in the lower legs and feet through the comfort layer in the I-8.
+People will get additional pressure relief in the lower legs and feet through the comfort layer in the I-8.

-- You Are A Hot Sleeper.
+- People Are Hot Sleepers.
 The I-8 and the I-LE models both offer cooling features.
 For the I-8, it’s through the mattress top which has built-in Outlast Technology.
-This technology is designed to pull moisture away from you and redistribute it throughout the night.
+This technology is designed to pull moisture away from people and redistribute it throughout the night.
 The I-LE has an enhanced foam layer that allows for air movement and breathability.

-There’s no doubt that the I-8 and the I-LE mattresses both have a lot to offer in terms of keeping you cool and comfortable at night.
+There’s no doubt that the I-8 and the I-LE mattresses both have a lot to offer in terms of keeping people sleeping cool and comfortable throughout the night.

-Personally, I would choose the I-8 mattress because I feel that the I-8 and I-LE are so similar that the additional qualities in the I-LE aren’t worth the increased cost ($1,400 for a Queen).
+The I-8 mattress may be best because the I-8 and I-LE are so similar that the additional qualities in the I-LE are potentially not worth the increased cost ($1,400 for a Queen).

-With the I-8 mattress, I still get 3” of comfort foam and cooling technology built into the soft mattress top.
-With the money I save choosing this option, I would probably invest in a FlexFit Adjustable Base and some nice sheets!
+With the I-8 mattress, people still get 3” of comfort foam and cooling technology built into the soft mattress top.
+With the money people save choosing this option, they could additionally get a FlexFit Adjustable Base and some nice sheets!

 Latest posts by Katie Golde (see all)